luis-domingues/game-store/README.md

 1. Make sure you have Java installed
 2. Clone project: `https://github.com/luis-domingues/game-store`
-3. Execute a classe Main.java
+3. Execute the Main.java class

 ## Contribute
 If you would like to contribute to the code in any way.
 Feel free to create a feature/branch.